 It's important to realize that customer-centricity is not just a strategic aim, but it should be the fundamental foundation of your company in many ways.
 The ultimate goal is to have a business centered around customers by making them the heroes of the story at every level of your organization.

-Having a long-term strategy can be difficult, but to consistently deliver great customer experiences, you have to know where you're going.
+Having a long-term strategy can be difficult, but in order to consistently deliver great customer experiences, you have to know where you're going.

 Leadership needs to articulate a strong vision for customer-centricity to get everyone on board with this new mindset.
 They must also make it clear to employees that customer-centricity is the leading strategic goal for your organization.
 The CEO/Management team should communicate this vision compellingly and commit themselves to make big changes when necessary.